Bowling Green celebrates Ernesto Manuel-Andres' return home - Bowling Green Daily News

 “But the difference is you spoke up for what was right, you said, ‘Not in this town, not in our community, and not on our watch’ — and I’ve never been more inspired by the group here, to move mountains to bring him home.”

-Within the past 24 hours, Mufleh said, six others had reached out about family members or loved ones who have gone missing, not knowing what to do.
+Within the past 24 hours, Mufleh said, six others had reached out about family members or loved ones who have gone missing.

 “This is bigger than just Ernesto,” Mufleh said.
 “He is symbolic of something going on in our country, and you are symbolic of what should be going on in our country.”